 For the purpose of the Data Protection Act 1998 and the GDPR, the data controller is Horsham & Crawley Counselling Group CIC, Alphacom House, 8a Oakhill Road, Horsham, West Sussex RH13 5SB.
+We are registered with the Information Commissioners Office on the Register of Fee Payers.
 You may also contact our Data Protection Officer via [email protected]

 The types of personal data we collect and use